GoogleCloudPlatform/migrate-to-containers/guides/tomcat-multi-apps-with-httpd-proxy/6-optimize/README.md

 **The credentials to login to flowcrm are user/userpass**

 ## What's next
 You may want to improve the security of your migrated Tomcat applications by offloading SSL and certificates management to Google Cloud.
-To do so, you can follow the instructions at [Using Google-managed SSL certificates](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) and make the neccessary changes to the Ingress configuration above to enable SSL for your migrated Tomcat applications.
+To do so, you can follow the instructions at [Using Google-managed SSL certificates](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) and make the neccessary changes to the Gateway configuration above to enable SSL for your migrated Tomcat applications.